gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 #### Document and justify
 Formalising and documenting the decision rules and assumptions implemented in the systematic approach can promote consistency, as the same rules can be implemented repeatedly.
+#### Segregate forecasters and users
+Forecast accuracy may be impeded if the forecasting task is carried out by users of the forecasts, such as those responsible for implementing plans of action about which the forecast is concerned.
+Forecasters and users should be clearly segregated.
+Explaining and clarrifying the process and justifying the basic assumptions that led to the forecasts will provide some assurance to users.